H.J. de Graaf: Works

 The island of Java in Indonesia.
 Its history is the main subject of de Graaf's work.

 De Graaf's doctoral dissertation, on the murder of Captain François Tack in the Mataram court in 1686, was "a landmark in the study of Javanese history", according to M. C. Ricklefs.
 While historians had studied the history of Java before him, his work combined both Javanese and European sources and made use of the historical method.

 His 1948 study The Crown of Majapahit corrected a misunderstanding among European historians of Java, who had previously thought that the golden crown that the Dutch acquired for Amangkurat II helped legitimize his rule.
 De Graaf argued that crowns and coronations did not carry the same significance in the Javanese royalty as it did for Europeans.
 Instead, the episode contributed to Amangkurat's hatred of the Dutch for their condescension and involvement in his rule.
 His 1949 History of Indonesia was the most authoritative textbook on Indonesian history up to the 1970s.
 Unlike previous books written by Europeans, it gave more emphasis on Indonesians (in addition to Europeans).

-During the 1950s and 1960s, among his other works, he wrote four important volumes on Javanese history between 1500—1700.
-The first one, published in 1956 was about the court of Mataram in 1648—54 as visited by Dutch envoys, and remains the most important source on that topic.
+During the 1950s and 1960s, among his other works, he wrote four important volumes on Javanese history between 1500 and 1700.
+The first one, published in 1956 was about the court of Mataram in 1648–54 as visited by Dutch envoys, and remains the most important source on that topic.
 The second one was about the reign of Sultan Agung (published 1958) and other two were about the reign of Amangkurat I (published 1961 and 1962).
 These volumes consulted European works, including English, Dutch, Portuguese and Danish sources, as well as Indonesian sources: Javanese and Madurese.
 Ricklefs praised these works, pointing out the diverse sources being used and de Graaf's ability to locate references, "however fleeting," for this period.

 In 1971, he edited and published Johan Jurgen Briel's journal which provided accounts of the Kediri campaign of 1678.
 In 1974, he and Pigeaud published The First Islamic States of Java, which combined the methods of history and philology.
 This work became an authority on the spread of Islam in Java during the 15th and the 16th century, despite its lack of certainty given the unreliability of sources from that period.

 Because his works were mostly in Dutch, in 1976 Pigeaud published Islamic States in Java 1500–1700: Eight Dutch Books and Articles by Dr H.J. de Graaf, an English summary of what he considered de Graaf's eight most important works, including The First Islamic States of Java, works on the reigns of Sutawijaya, Sultan Agung, Amangkurat I and Amangkurat II, including various phases of the Trunajaya rebellion.
 The book also provided a bibliography and index to the original works.